siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Track_Changes_Commit.md

 - Files can be stored in a project’s working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded).
 - **git add** puts files in the staging area.
 - **git commit** saves the staged content as a new commit in the local repository.
-Write a commit message that accurately describes your changes.
+- **git log** displays history of changes and all the commits information Write a commit message that accurately describes your changes.

 ![Commands_flow](./fig/Commands_flow.png)